Ram raid, burglary arrests: Two men face 15 charges

 The arrested men, aged 24 and 19, were arrested after allegedly failing to stop for police in Opotiki yesterday.

-They have been charged in relation to that incident as well as nine other burglaries and arsons.
+They have been charged with aggravated burglary and failing to stop in relation to that incident, and also charged with nine other burglaries and arsons.

 AdvertisementAdvertise with NZME.